Transgender health care: Colombia

-Health care for transgender youth
+For transgender youth

 Transition options for transgender adolescents and youth are significantly limited compared to those for transgender adults.
 Prepubescent transgender youth can go through various social changes, such as presenting as their gender and asking to be called by a different name or different pronouns.
 Medical options for transition become available once the child begins to enter puberty.
 Under close supervision by a team of doctors, puberty blockers may be used to limit the effects of puberty.

 Discrimination has a significant effect on the mental health of young transgender people.
 The lack of family acceptance, rejection in schools and abuse from peers can be powerful stressors, leading to poor mental health and substance abuse.
 A study done on transgender youth in San Francisco found that higher rates of both transgender-based and racial bias are associated with increased rates of depression, post-traumatic stress disorder, and suicidal ideation.
+The Swiss National Advisory Commission on Biomedical Ethics (NCE) has suggested that research into treatments for gender-incongruent and gender-diverse young people should routinely consider the impact of social factors, including discrimination and social support, when analyzing their results.

 In a 2018 review, evidence suggested that hormonal treatments for transgender adolescents can achieve their intended physical effects.
 The mental effects of GnRH modifiers are positive with treatment associated with significant improvements in multiple psychological measures, including global functioning, depression, and overall behavioral and/or emotional problems.
 In a two-year study published in January 2023, Chen et al. found that gender-affirming hormones for transgender and non-binary youth "improved appearance congruence and psychosocial functioning".
+Another study analyzing Dutch transgender youth completed by Catharina van der Loos et al. found that 98% of participants who started gender-affirming hormone treatment in youth continued using said treatment into adulthood.

+In February 2024, the American Psychological Association approved a policy statement supporting unobstructed access to health care and evidence-based clinical care for transgender, gender-diverse, and nonbinary children, adolescents, and adults, as well as opposing state bans and policies intended to limit access to such care.

+In May 2025, a two-year systematic review commissioned by the state of Utah as part of a ban on trans youth healthcare concluded that "The consensus of the evidence supports that the treatments are effective in terms of mental health, psychosocial outcomes, and the induction of body changes consistent with the affirmed gender in pediatric [gender dysphoria] patients.
+The evidence also supports that the treatments are safe in terms of changes to bone density, cardiovascular risk factors, metabolic changes, and cancer".
+The review's findings were thereafter dismissed by the Utah state legislature, who kept the ban in place.